(2025)

 In Practice

-The FP3 installation was designed as a quiet listening room rather than a performance space.
+The FP3 installation was designed as a meditative listening space rather than a performance space.
 A long bench ran the length of the posters, and visitors were encouraged to sit, scan, and stay with the work.
 The only sound in the space came through their own headphones.

-Many people who initially described themselves as “not into AI” still interacted with the system once they were drawn in by the posters, tapes, and vending machine.
+Many people who initially described themselves as “anti-AI” still interacted with the system once they were drawn in by the posters, tapes, and vending machine.
 The novelty of tapping a wall, pulling a card from the machine, or scanning the catalog created a small pause where expectations could loosen; inside that pause, the work was heard on its own terms.

 Analytics from the tap targets and listening pages confirmed what I observed in the room: clusters of attention around certain posters, repeat visits to the same tracks, and multi-minute listening sessions that matched the time people spent on the bench.
 Visitors didn’t skim.
-They stayed; they scrolled; they returned.
+They stayed; they scrolled; they returned, sometimes after they left the exhibit.
 150 people generated more than 300 sessions and hundreds of deep-engagement events.

 The data is not the focus of the project, but it gives me a concrete record of how people moved through the system.